stonepros/stone/doc/rados/operations/monitoring-osd-pg.rst

 responsible for writing the replicas to the replica OSDs.
-After the primary OSD writes the object to storage, the placement group will remain in a ``degraded`` state until the primary OSD has received an acknowledgement from the replica OSDs that Ceph created the replica objects successfully.
+After the primary OSD writes the object to storage, the placement group will remain in a ``degraded`` state until the primary OSD has received an acknowledgement from the replica OSDs that Stone created the replica objects successfully.

 The reason a placement group can be ``active+degraded`` is that an OSD may be ``active`` even though it doesn't hold all of the objects yet.
-If an OSD goes ``down``, Ceph marks each placement group assigned to the OSD as ``degraded``.
+If an OSD goes ``down``, Stone marks each placement group assigned to the OSD as ``degraded``.
 The OSDs must peer again when the OSD comes back online.
 However, a client can still write a new object to a ``degraded`` placement group if it is ``active``.

-If an OSD is ``down`` and the ``degraded`` condition persists, Ceph may mark the ``down`` OSD as ``out`` of the cluster and remap the data from the ``down`` OSD to another OSD.
+If an OSD is ``down`` and the ``degraded`` condition persists, Stone may mark the ``down`` OSD as ``out`` of the cluster and remap the data from the ``down`` OSD to another OSD.
 The time between being marked ``down`` and being marked ``out`` is controlled by ``mon osd down out interval``, which is set to ``600`` seconds by default.

-A placement group can also be ``degraded``, because Ceph cannot find one or more objects that Ceph thinks should be in the placement group.
+A placement group can also be ``degraded``, because Stone cannot find one or more objects that Stone thinks should be in the placement group.
 While you cannot read or write to unfound objects, you can still access all of the other objects in the ``degraded`` placement group.